Alejogb1/job-board/blog-data/centering-matrix.md

 print("Centered Matrix:\n", centered_data)
 ```

-Alright so the function `center_matrix` takes the matrix as input calculates the column means using `np.mean(matrix, axis=0)` and then subtracts these means from the matrix again `matrix - col_means` its crucial that you get the axis right or it will not do what we want it would center across rows and we don't want that we are after columns and then we return the centered matrix and that's it nothing complicated
+so the function `center_matrix` takes the matrix as input calculates the column means using `np.mean(matrix, axis=0)` and then subtracts these means from the matrix again `matrix - col_means` its crucial that you get the axis right or it will not do what we want it would center across rows and we don't want that we are after columns and then we return the centered matrix and that's it nothing complicated

 I have also worked with larger datasets involving a matrix with thousands of rows and hundreds of columns and when that happens efficiency is a concern at that point you might want to consider utilizing vectorization and the correct library which can definitely speed things up a lot especially if you're doing this on a regular basis on very big data